-In summary, is there an appropriate set of readily available contingency plans for managing emergencies and unpredictable events and are staff adequately trained in the roles they adopt in implementing the plans? х Free text The last check of the contingency plans for the CCU was carried out in A 2023. pril Recommendations/Advisories/Good Practice Advisory - 3.7.1 - The annual review of the contingency plans for the Cocarried out.
-CU is
+In summary, is there an appropriate set of readily available contingency plans for managing emergencies and unpredictable events and are staff adequately trained in the roles they adopt in implementing the plans? x Free text The last check of the contingency plans for the CCU was 2023. as carried ou t in Ap oril Recommendations/Advisories/Good Practice Advisory - 3.7.1 - The annual review of the contingenc carried out. y plans for th ne CCI J is